 Additional Considerations for Aspirating or Injecting an Olecranon Bursa

-• For bursal injection, local anesthetic and depot corticosteroid can be mixed in a single syringe.
+For bursal injection, local anesthetic and depot glucocorticoid can be mixed in a single syringe.
 Adding the anesthetic helps confirm good needle placement when injection immediately relieves pain.
-Adding anesthetic also may decrease the risk of the corticosteroid causing subcutaneous fat atrophy and the risk of postinjection flare.

-• Septic bursitis cannot be ruled out by the initial gross and microscopic examination of the aspirated effusion; infected fluids (even from Staphylococcus aureus, the most common organism) tend to show a minimal fluid leukocytosis (although there is generally a high percentage of neutrophils).
-If the history or physical examination suggests septic bursitis, withhold corticosteroid injection.
-Septic bursitis requires drainage or sometimes bursal excision in addition to systemic antibiotics.
+Septic bursitis cannot be ruled out by the initial gross and microscopic examination of the aspirated effusion; infected fluids (even from Staphylococcus aureus, the most common organism) tend to show a minimal fluid leukocytosis (although there is generally a high percentage of neutrophils).
+Hence, initial fluid analysis should be obtained prior to glucocorticoid injection.
+Septic bursitis requires drainage or rarely bursal excision in addition to systemic antibiotics.

 Relevant Anatomy for Aspirating or Injecting an Olecranon Bursa